joewing/memsim/README.md

    values.
  - *stride*: A benchmark to perform strided 4-byte memory accesses.
  - *trace*: A benchmark to execute a memory access trace.
+ - *show*: A benchmark that simply shows information about the memory.

 The optional arguments are shown above for each benchmark with defaults.
 The arguments are: